-Although the documentation of a student's disability and determination of the appropriate, reasonable accommodation are responsibilities of the Office of Student Affairs, accommodations will be provided and administered by the Exam Centre.
+Although the documentation of a student's disability and the determination of the appropriate, reasonable exam accommodations are the responsibility of the Office of Student Affairs, these exam accommodations will be provided and administered by the Exam Centre.
 Tests are to be scheduled on the same day and time but in a different location.